HomeMy WebLinkAbout1932-04-12 372 ' '

 the hearing,

-to file the report. ;
+to file the report .

 The Clerk was instructed to write to Mr. Griswold

-Street. for approval at an early date,
+Street. for approval at an early date.

-Letter was received from Mrs. Norman Stoekhaus
+Letter was received from Mrs. Norman Stockhaus

 representing the American Legion Auxiliary, asking

-stand. the one the Legion had last year on Depot Square on
+stand, the one the Legion had last year on Depot Square on

 April 19th.
 They plan to sell tonic, ice cream and